House Park: High school sports

-As of 2012, the stadium still serves as the home stadium for Austin High, as well as Anderson, LASA, McCallum and Lanier High Schools.
+As of 2012, the stadium still serves as the home stadium for Austin High, as well as Anderson, LASA, McCallum and Navarro High Schools.
 The absence of a track sets it apart from most other high school stadiums in large cities, but it does also host soccer games and has in the past been the site of the Texas High School Lacrosse Championships.

 Professional sports

 House Park is the home of Austin Sol, Austin's professional ultimate frisbee team.
 Their inaugural season home opener was April 9, 2016.

 In 2008, the natural grass playing surface was replaced with artificial turf.
 Fans were able to take patches of the grass turf as souvenirs.

 On May 25, 2015, historic flooding along Shoal Creek damaged the stadium and turf forcing the Aztex to search for a temporary home.